 Refer to the Food and Drug Administration’s Standards for Produce Safety Exemptions/Inclusions worksheet to figure out if your farm/operation is covered under the rule.

-Refer here for a video from the Produce Safety Alliance on what exempt farmer’s should know about the Produce Safety Rule.
+Refer here for a video from the Produce Safety Alliance on what exempt farmers should know about the Produce Safety Rule.

-The Delaware Department of Agriculture, is partnership with University of Delaware Extension, are performing On-Farm Readiness Reviews.
-On-Farm Readiness Reviews are voluntary, free, non-regulatory, on-farm assessments designed to help the grower gauge their readiness for the Produce Safety Rule prior to an inspection.
-If you are interested in an On-Farm Readiness Review please contact: DE.ProduceSafety@state.de.us
+The Delaware Department of Agriculture is performing On-Farm Readiness Reviews.
+On-Farm Readiness Reviews are voluntary, confidential, free, non-regulatory, on-farm risk assessments designed to help the grower gauge their readiness for the Produce Safety Rule before an inspection.
+All notes that are taken during these reviews remain on the farm.
+More information about these reviews can be found below.